philmuri/minesweeper-project/README.md

 # MINESWEEPER
-Got bored so I decided to follow along on a video for a simple minesweeper game.
 Credits go primarily to this youtube video: https://www.youtube.com/watch?v=G9JP8uuQqP0.
-I experimented with some things out of curiosity and added some comments for my own understanding.
+I experimented with some things out of curiosity and added some additional features.

 ## Other additions to consider
 - Custom size of grid